MM520J/reactcircleci/projects/project2b/GRADESCOPE_SUBMIT.md

 ## Link Github to Gradescope

-Log into your gradescope account and go to your
+Log into your gradescope account and go to your account settings.
+Scroll down to the `Linked Accou